Systems biology: History

 It is challenging to trace the origins and beginnings of systems biology.
 A comprehensive perspective on the human body was central to the medical practices of Greek, Roman, and East Asian traditions, where physicians and thinkers like Hippocrates believed that health and illness were linked to the equilibrium or disruption of bodily fluids known as humors.
 This holistic perspective persisted in the Western world throughout the 19th and 20th centuries, with prominent physiologists viewing the body as controlled by various systems, including the nervous system, the gastrointestinal system, and the cardiovascular system.
 In the latter half of the 20th century, however, this way of thinking was largely supplanted by reductionism: To grasp how the body functions properly, one needed to comprehend the role of each component, from tissues and cells to the complete set of intracellular molecular building blocks.

 In the 17th century, the triumphs of physics and the advancement of mechanical clockwork prompted a reductionist viewpoint in biology, interpreting organisms as intricate machines made up of simpler elements.

 Jan Smuts (1870–1950), naturalist/philosopher and twice Prime Minister of South Africa, coined the commonly used term holism.
 Whole systems such as cells, tissues, organisms, and populations were proposed to have unique (emergent) properties.
 It was impossible to try and reassemble the behavior of the whole from the properties of the individual components, and new technologies were necessary to define and understand the behavior of systems.

 Even though reductionism and holism are often contrasted with one another, they can be synthesized.
 One must understand how organisms are built (reductionism), while it is just as important to understand why they are so arranged (systems; holism).
 Each provides useful insights and answers different questions.
 However, the study of biological systems requires knowledge about control and design paradigms, as well as principles of structural stability, resilience, and robustness that are not directly inferred from mechanistic information.
 More profound insight will be gained by employing computer modeling to overcome the complexity in biological systems.

 Nevertheless, this perspective was consistently balanced by thinkers who underscored the significance of organization and emergent traits in living systems.
-This reductionist perspective has achieved remarkable success, and our understanding of biological processes has expanded with incredible speed and intensity.
-However, alongside these extraordinary advancements, science gradually came to understand that possessing complete information about molecular components alone would not suffice to elucidate the workings of life: the individual components rarely illustrate the function of a complex system.
+This reductionist perspective has achieved widespread acceptance, and our understanding of biological processes has expanded at a significant pace.
+However, alongside these advancements, scientific consensus gradually recognized that possessing complete information about molecular components alone would not suffice to elucidate the workings of life: the individual components rarely illustrate the function of a complex system.
 It is now commonly recognized that we need approaches for reconstructing integrated systems from their constituent parts and processes if we are to comprehend biological phenomena and manipulate them in a thoughtful, focused way.